ezraundag/salesforce-client/README.md

 **SalesforceService.cs**

 This class  contains functions that invokes SalesforceClientUtility methods to execute queries, data updates and batch jobs for asynchronous data processing with Salesforce.

+**ISalesforceService.cs**

+This is the interface class for SalesforceService.cs